ashur/eleventy-plugin-aces/README.md

 # eleventy-plugin-esc

-An Eleventy utility plugin for building critical and asynchronous CSS stylesheets.
+An Eleventy data plugin for building single-file components with Nunjucks, HTML, CSS, and JavaScript.

 ## Setup